JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 The graphs are interactive.
 Hover over a table's label to highlight the associated plot, and click it to toggle the plot's visibility.
 The graphs automatically scale to the visible plots.

-Displayed below are the results for 0 to 20,000,000 keys.
+Displayed below are the graphs for 0 to 20,000,000 keys.
+Click [here](#heatmap) to skip to the heatmap summarizing the data shown in these graphs.

 <svg xmlns='http://www.w3.org/2000/svg' xmlns:xlink='http://www.w3.org/1999/xlink' width='100%' viewBox='0 0 1002 618' style='background-color: white;'>
   <style>